 In addition, award recipients will be required to report study outcomes annually using an online tool for at least five years after the funding ends.
 Outcomes to be reported will include professional presentations, published manuscripts, subsequent funding applications and awards, research products and associated intellectual property protections, and activities to implement findings into clinical care or public health.
 Award recipient’s failure to complete annual reporting may preclude future Tufts CTSI funding to the award recipient and their organization, school, or department.

-Tufts CTSI will make funding available for journal fees, including publication processing and open access charges.
+Tufts CTSI will have funding available for journal fees, including publication processing and open access charges.
 Award recipients may request such support once a manuscript has been accepted for publication in a peer-reviewed journal.
-It will be made available for each research team within five years after the project end date, provided they comply with the NIH Public Access Policy and appropriately acknowledge Tufts CTSI’s NIH CTSA award.
+It will be made available for each research team within five years after the project end date provided they comply with the NIH Public Access Policy and appropriately cite Tufts CTSI’s NIH CTSA award.
 It will be limited to one eligible publication per research project.

 Over-expenditure, Carryover, and Project Extensions

-The project budget may not exceed the approved amount.
+Project budget may not exceed the approved amount.
 Tufts CTSI assumes no responsibility for over-expenditure.
 Any over-expenditure will be the award recipient’s department’s and/or organization’s responsibility.
-Funds not expended by April 30, 2023 will revert to Tufts CTSI.
-Project extensions are strongly discouraged, but will be considered on a very limited basis at the discretion of Tufts CTSI.
-Such extensions will require renewal of all applicable institutional and regulatory approvals and compliance with any and all NCATS requirements.
+Carryover of expenses is not allowed.
+Funds not expended by April 30, 2022 will revert to Tufts CTSI.
+Project extensions are strongly discouraged, but will be considered on a limited basis at the discretion of Tufts CTSI.
+Such extensions will require renewal of all applicable institutional and regulatory approvals, including those of the funding agency, NCATS.

 Need further assistance?
 We are here to help.
 Please contact us at firstname.lastname@example.org.